ebook: The Kingdom strikes back -- Signs of the Messiah at work

 We now have a government-certified program that each year trains 6 to 12 village health workers.
 This means that each year 6 to 12 new villages will gain a qualified medical worker and a small but adequately stocked pharmacy.
 In addition, the medical staff there is working on an experimental project to try to ensure that every Nazarene church in Haiti has at least one person promoting good health, sanitation, and nutrition.

-Jesus reminded John's disciples that, wherever He went, the sick were healed.
+Jesus reminded John's disciples that wherever He went, the sick were healed.
 Such a ministry continues around the world today.

 The battle is not always easily won.
 Satanic forces have transformed some modern healthcare advances into frightful nightmares.
 To many Haitians, the hypodermic needle is the ultimate medical weapon.
 One injection carries more psychological weight than bottles of pills.
 A medical person's reputation often rests on how many shots he gives.
 Unprincipled charlatans have seized on this mistaken notion.
 With no medical training, they pose as medical experts.
 They offer to cure any illness with injections.
 In their greed they reuse unsterilized needles, spreading deadly diseases like AIDS and hepatitis.
-Even those who escape serious complications often develop absceses ,under the skin from dirty needles.
+Even those who escape serious complications often develop abscesses under the skin from dirty needles.

 Nazarene medical missions provide a healing alternative to these quacks.
-Once again the Kingdom is counter attacking.
+Once again the Kingdom is counter-attacking.

 Why not a hospital?